MicrosoftDocs/WSL/commandline/WSL/about.md

 ---
 title: Learn about the Linux subsystem for Windows
-description: Learn more about how the Linux subsystem for Windows works.
+description: Learn more about how the Linux Subsystem for Windows works.
 keywords: BashOnWindows, bash, wsl, windows, windowssubsystem
 author: scooley
 ms.date: 7/11/2016